jsailo/notes/docs/rebased-and-soapbox-tutorials/02-installing-rebased.md

     - imagemagick: Pronounced 'Image Magick', this tool converts and optimizes images uploaded to your website, like resize overtly large images (image scaling) or convert them into another format.
     - ffmpeg: Optimizes videos uploaded to your website, such as resizing (file size) or converting uploaded videos to another format so they are served in a format that's best for visitors of your website.
     - nginx: This is a configuration file that allows you to control the nitty gritties of your server.
     - certbot: This allows you to fetch certificates from certbot.
-The `https` you see on websites is becaues of this.
+The `https` you see on websites is because of this.
     - unzip: A utility for unzipping files on your server.
-Take it as, the Winzip of Linux.
+Take it as, 'the Winzip of Linux'.

 3. Create the Pleroma user.
 Here, you are creating a new user called `Pleroma` in the Ubuntu machine.
 This is the user with which you will interact with your Rebased installation.
     ```bash